jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2017-10-29-add-buzzer-to-wizard-x220/index.md

 ![Buzzer and wires](add-buzzer-to-wizard-9.jpg)

-All that is left is to solder the wires in place to connect the negative to negative(using black wire) and positive to positive(using red wire) on the buzzer with the same terminals on the flight controller.
+All that is left is to solder the wires in place to connect the negative to negative(using the black wire) and positive to positive(using the red wire) on the buzzer with the same terminals on the flight controller.

 ![Buzzer soldered to flight controller](add-buzzer-to-wizard-10.jpg)

 That's it!
 You are all set.
-You should here extra beeps from your buzzer on most important quad events out of the box - on arming, on failsafe, etc. The only thing I set up extra was set lost model alarm on my 3 level switch.
+You should now hear extra beeps from your buzzer on battery plug in, arming the quad, transmitter connection lost (failsafe) or battery voltage low.
+The only thing I set up extra was to set lost model alarm on my 3 level switch.
 You can set that up anyway you like, however in my case I have it set like so:

-> AUX1
+> AUX 1
 > - state 1: arm off
 > - state 2: arm on

-> AUX2
+> AUX 2
-> - state 1: acro
+> - state 1: acro mode
-> - state 2: horizon
+> - state 2: horizon mode
 > - state 3: lost model alarm

 ![Buzzer soldered to flight controller](add-buzzer-to-wizard-11.jpg)

-I really like this quick and dirty mod myself and I hope that helps you too.
+I really like this quick and dirty mod, I believe it is a must have and I hope this helps you to set it up too.
 If you have any questions, hit me up on <a href="https://twitter.com/jumpalottahigh" target="_blank" rel="noopener">twitter</a>.
 Happy flying!

 [0]: Linkslist
 [1]: https://goo.gl/socvNb